Counterfactual Concept Bottleneck Models: Introduction

 \section{Introduction}

-To calibrate human trust and enhance human-machine interactions, deep learning (DL) models should learn how to master three fundamental questions: \textit{predict} class labels for new inputs (the ``What is the arthritis grade of the X-RAY in \Cref{fig:visual}?''), \textit{simulate} changes in the situation to evaluate how this impacts class predictions (the ``How would the absence of bone spurs impact the arthritis grade?''), and \textit{imagine} alternative scenarios that would result in different class predictions (the ``Why is the arthritis grade not \emph{grade 1}?'')---also known as counterfactual explanations~\citep{wachter2017counterfactual}.
-Notably, no existing deep learning model is currently designed to answer all these questions by design.
+To calibrate human trust and enhance human-machine interactions, deep learning (DL) models should learn how to master three fundamental questions: \textit{predict} class labels for new inputs (the \reviewed{``What is the diagnosis for the X-ray shown in \Cref{fig:visual}?''}), \textit{simulate} changes in the situation to evaluate how this impacts class predictions (the \reviewed{``How would the absence of collapsed lung impact the presence of pneumothorax?''}), and \textit{imagine} alternative scenarios that would result in different class predictions (the \reviewed{``Why is the patient \emph{not having pneumothorax}?''})---also known as counterfactual explanations~\citep{wachter2017counterfactual}.
+Currently, no existing DL model is designed to answer all these questions by design.